 The membership as defined in this Article holds the final and ultimate authority of the Society.

 The Board of Trustees (“Board”), committees, and groups are constituent organizations of the Society, and exist and act subject to the authority of the membership.

-The actions of all constituent organizations are subject to the membership's authority to amend or rescind such actions when the membership deems amendment or rescission appropriate, except when they are in the nature of a binding contract executed within the authority of the Society.
+The actions of all constituent organizations are subject to the membership's authority to amend or rescind such actions when the membership deems amendment or rescission appropriate, except when they are in the nature of an enforceable contract.

 Section 2.
 Privileges and Responsibilities

 Membership in the Society conveys a number of privileges and responsibilities.
 These include, but are not limited to,